Khaled110/Movie_Recommender_System/README.md

 - **Collaborative Filtering**- This system matches persons with similar interests and provides recommendations based on this matching.
 Collaborative filters do not require item metadata like its content-based counterparts.

 ## Dataset Information
+- We used the Movies Dataset which you can find [here](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset)

 The first dataset contains the following features:-